Autodesk-AutoCAD/AutoLispExt/README.md

     * Easy access to online documentation through the context menu (selection sensitive)
     * Go to definition
     * Insert code region
+    * Generate documentation for user defined functions
+    * Rename symbol
+    * Go to references
+    * Quick Help on mouse hover
+    * Add @Global in comment to expose symbol to workspace aware operations

 3. AutoLISP Project
     * Open a project (.prj)